 If you use an electric furnace or heat pump, what we call forced-air heating, it’s easier because the ductwork is already there, and we can tie into that ductwork, making it cost-effective.

 If your home has piping for propane, it will need to be re-piped with larger lines.
 This is not a DIY project, though, and cutting corners is not recommended with this conversion.
 Like oil, you will have an empty propane tank that will have to be taken care of, and you will need to look at converting your appliances.

-If you live in the Southern New Jersey area and still have questions, give Heating Specialties a call (866) 923-2653.
+If you live in the South Jersey area and still have questions, give Heating Specialties a call (866) 923-2653.
 We’d love to answer any questions and talk you through the steps of converting your current system to more efficient, and environmentally friendly natural gas.